Angry Birds fly into Singapore to teach preschoolers

 Finland's Rovio, the company behind the game franchise, has partnered with local preschool Dreamkids Kindergarten to launch an Angry Birds Playground in the city-state, the fourth globally after openings in China last year.

-A giant indoor tree house takes center stage in a classroom dotted with stuffed Angry Bird toys and matching wallpaper, while a large wall-mounted touch screen plays educational games.
+A giant indoor tree house takes centre stage in a classroom dotted with stuffed Angry Bird toys and matching wallpaper, while a large wall-mounted touch screen plays educational games.

-The preschool program, aimed at children aged between three and six, is based on the Finnish National Curriculum, widely considered one of the world's best education systems.
+The preschool programme, aimed at children aged between three and six, is based on the Finnish National Curriculum, widely considered one of the world's best education systems.

 "Behind the Angry Birds Playground educational concept is a belief that fun and play are at the very center of effective learning," Rovio said in a statement.

-The program was developed with the University of Helsinki along with partners such as U.S. space agency NASA, National Geographic and CERN, the European Organization for Nuclear Research.
+The programme was developed with the University of Helsinki along with partners such as U.S. space agency NASA, National Geographic and CERN, the European Organization for Nuclear Research.

 Dreamkids Kindergarten, which has just started advertising, expects classes to start filling up from mid-March.